intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 **Note:** This is not great practice, longer term you'll want to use something like the update tfjob operator or otherwise store and fetch credentials rather than putting them in source.

-#### Query the Model

 #### Monitor the serving

-If you set up the optional seldon analytics...
+If you set up the optional Seldon analytics, you should be able to monitor and analyze your models via the Prediction analytics in the Seldon Core API Dashboard (available on Graphana)

 ### Optional: s/sklearn/tensorflow/

 A non-zero percentage of you probably came here looking for Tensorflow on Kubernetes, and random forest isn't all that good for mnist anyways.

 Now we train a Tensorflow model really quickly:

 ```bash